chrispmaag/gan_face_generation/README.md

 One of the most interesting parts of the GAN is the loss function, which features a discriminator and a generator loss.
 The discriminator loss is made up of two parts, one for the real inputs and one for the generated inputs.
 In the above code snippet for the two parts of the discriminator loss, the ground truth labels differ with tf.ones_like and tf.zeros_like.

 ## Results

+Here are the results before and after training.

 ![](images/mnist_before.png) ![](images/mnist_after.png)